 In atmospheric chemistry, NOx is a collective term used to refer to the nitrogen oxides that are most relevant for air pollution i.e. NO and NO2.
-NO2 (nitrogen dioxide)is a reddish-brown acidic gas having a pungent irritating odour comprising one nitrogen atom and two oxygen atoms.
+NO2 (nitrogen dioxide) is a reddish-brown acidic gas having a pungent irritating odour comprising one nitrogen atom and two oxygen atoms.
 It is corrosive and strongly oxidizing.
 It can combust with compounds such as hydrocarbons, sometimes explosively.
-Its vapours are heavier than air and are toxic when inhaled.
+Its vapors are heavier than air and are toxic when inhaled.
 NO2 gas itself is noncombustible, however, it can accelerate combustion.

-NO (nitric oxide or nitrogen monoxide) is a colourless, non-flammable, oxidizing, poisonous gas with a slightly irritating odour.
+NO (nitric oxide or nitrogen monoxide) is a colorless, non-flammable, oxidizing, poisonous gas with a slightly irritating odour.
 It consists of one nitrogen atom bonded to one oxygen atom.
 It is highly reactive due to the presence of one unpaired electron.
 Thus, this results in rapid oxidation (within a few minutes) to form NO2.